tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventRead.md

 ### Behaviour

-* Immunisation record is validated
+* Immunisation record is located by the ID provided in the request.

-* The latest version of the Immunisation record details of the immSOT-ID requested are returned.
+* The latest version of the Immunisation Event is returned.

-* If the NHI in the read request or any linked NHIs (live or dormant) is suppressed return an empty result, with redacted metadata.
+* If the NHI in the request or any linked NHIs (live or dormant) is suppressed an empty result is returned, with metadata indicating the information is redacted.

 ### Responses